swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 hitting the books and watching commentary, my game keeps on improving anyhow.

-## Conclusion
+## Caveats & Conclusions

-Hopefully this post gets you excited about diving into the world of Go.
+This post is of course my very idiosyncratic take on how to go about learning and enjoying the game of Go.
+Everybody has different tastes and inclinations so works for me might not work for you at all.
+Still, I hope this first post gets you excited about diving into the world of Go.
 If you stick with it I guarantee you'll discover a game that will keep you intrigued for a lifetime!

-## More Useful Links
+### More Useful Links

 Here's a variety of useful links that I've cobbled together from various sources that didn't fit into the main body of the post.